shriparna/sql-challenge/README.md

 ## Instructions:

 - Entity Relationship Diagram gives the relationship between the tables
-- SQL Scemata file drops the table if existing the create the table and then load the data from the csv files.
-Please note that there was issue in the mac to read files from Data directory so files were copied in the /tmp directory.
+- SQL Scemata file drop the tables if existing then create the tables and then load the data from the csv files.
+Please note that there was issue in the mac to read files from my data directory so files were copied in the /tmp directory.
 Please change the directory appropriately to your own directory
 - SQL Data Analysis gives all the sql queries which needs to be run one after the other.
 Please note that in #6 the department is shown just to ensure that all the records are from Sales department
 - For BONUS pandasSQL.ipynb
     - Activate PythonData using conda activate PythonData